codership/documentation/galeracluster/source/training/tutorials/recovery-on-ansible.rst

    # openstack-ansible setup-infrastructure.yml \
    -l node3_galera_container-3ea2cbd3

-.. warning:: The new container runs a single-node Galera cluster, which is a dangerous state because the environment contains more than one active database with potentially different data.
+.. warning:: The new container runs a single-node Galera Cluster, which is a dangerous state because the environment contains more than one active database with potentially different data.

 .. code-block:: console